Language-Power/Replication_Augmented/README.md

 For more details, see [here](./AugmentedSocialScientist/docs/pages/saturation.md).

-In Table 2, we have also trained models which do not benefit from pre-training (SVM for Policy/Politics, LSTM for Off-the-Record) for comparison.
-The assessement of the preformance of these two models is conducted in [AugmentedSocialScientist/train/train_predict_endoexo_SVM.ipynb](AugmentedSocialScientist/train/train_predict_endoexo_SVM.ipynb) and in [AugmentedSocialScientist/train/train_predict_off_LSTM.ipynb](AugmentedSocialScientist/train/train_predict_off_LSTM.ipynb).
+In Table 2, we have also trained models which do not benefit from pre-training for comparison: a SVM model for the Policy/Politics task and a LSTM model for Off-the-Record task.
+Their performances are assessed in [AugmentedSocialScientist/train/train_predict_endoexo_SVM.ipynb](AugmentedSocialScientist/train/train_predict_endoexo_SVM.ipynb) and in [AugmentedSocialScientist/train/train_predict_off_LSTM.ipynb](AugmentedSocialScientist/train/train_predict_off_LSTM.ipynb).